A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

-Moreover, the results indicate that hyperparameter tuning of CFC—whether using LambdaMART or DNN as the ranker—is not sensitive to the number of validation queries, as it achieves comparable performance across different number of queries used for hyperparameter tuning.
-Moreover, nearly all baselines also exhibit comparable performance across different numbers of queries used for hyperparameter tuning.
-This experimental evaluation is beneficial for hyperparameter tuning with true relevance, as it can eliminate the need for annotating the entire validation dataset.
-The evaluation demonstrates that a small subset of queries can be randomly sampled, annotated, and used for hyperparameter tuning.
+\textbf{Ablation Studies.} We present ablation studies analyzing the first stage model specification, the choice of production ranker, and the use of debiased versus biased clicks for hyperparameter tuning.

-\textbf{The effect of model choice in estimating the previous ranking process (RQ7).} For question RQ7, we investigate how the choice of machine learning model used to train $m()$—from which the residuals are estimated and included in the second stage—affects the ranking performance of the CFC method.
-We experiment with four machine learning models to train $m()$: Ridge, Logistic Regression, SVM, and XGBoost, and incorporate the resulting residuals into $g()$.
-The performance of the CFC method with LambdaMART using each of these models for learning $m()$ is shown in Table~\ref{tab:cf_variations}.
-Our results show that all models used to estimate $m()$ yield comparable ranking performance for $g()$, demonstrating the flexibility of the CFC method and its insensitivity to model specification.
+\textbf{The effect of model specification in estimating the ranking process.} We investigate how the specification of machine learning model used to train $m(\cdot)$—from which the residuals are estimated and used in the second stage—affects the ranking performance of the CFC method.
+We experiment with four machine learning models to train $m(\cdot)$: Ridge, Logistic Regression, SVM, and XGBoost.
+The performance of the CFC method with LambdaMART using each of these models for learning $m(\cdot)$ is shown in Table~\ref{tab:cf_variations}.
+Our results show that all models used to estimate $m(\cdot)$ yield comparable ranking performance for second stage model, indicating that the CFC method is robust and relatively insensitive to potential misspecification of the first-stage model.
 However, using Ridge for the control function yields the best ranking performance on all datasets.
-This may be because the linear structure of Ridge Regression, along with its ability to handle multicollinearity through regularization, is well-suited for modeling residual variation within the control function framework on these datasets.
-Our findings suggest that the effectiveness of our approach is not heavily dependent on the choice of model used in the first-stage training.
-Unlike Heckman-based methods~\cite{ovaisi-www20, ovaisi-sigir21}, which require ordinary least squares (OLS) in the first stage to satisfy their statistical assumptions, our control function-based method imposes no such restrictions and allows both linear and non-linear machine learning models in the first stage.
-Thus, unlike the Heckman-based methods, the CFC method is not tightly coupled with any specific type of learning model in its first stage.
+These findings suggest that the effectiveness of our approach is not heavily dependent on the specific choice of the first-stage model.
+Moreover, regarding the computational efficiency of the first stage model, the models used (e.g., Ridge and Logistic Regression) are lightweight and highly scalable.
+XGBoost is also known for its efficiency and ability to handle large-scale datasets.
+The Ridge model, which achieves the best performance—incurs minimal computational overhead, training in 10.4 seconds on Yahoo, 7.4 seconds on MSLR-WEB10K, and 15.3 seconds on Istella-S datasets.
+Overall, our first stage can leverages simple but efficient model to compute residuals, resulting in a very lower computational overhead.